agarret7/austingarrett.dev/README.md

 # Restoring backend content

-The Docker volume `austingarrettdev_strapidata` contains all content; simply copy that volume from some other instance to your localhost Docker engine, and the content will be transferred.
+The Docker volume `austingarrettdev_strapidata` contains everything; simply copy that volume from some other instance to your local Docker instance, and admin profiles, data types, and content will be transferred.

 # Development